OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 .. _G-databar: https://www.gbar.dtu.dk/

-Please login to the node type identical to the compute-nodes onto which you submit batch jobs.
+Please login to the node type identical to the compute nodes onto which you submit batch jobs.
-See `Compute node partitions`_ below and the :ref:`Hardware` page.
+See :ref:`_compute_node_partitions` and the :ref:`Hardware` page.
+The purpose is to ensure that your compiled code runs on compatible nodes, see :ref:`binary_compiled_code`.

 The login nodes  are: